 This seminar is an opportunity for you to engage in holistic reflection independently, through the assigned readings, and with others in the class.
 You will be required to systematically critique your undergraduate experience by reflecting on significant things you have learned through texts and articles you have read, papers you have written, projects/testing you have participated in, and relationships you have made.
 The topic or theme you select to focus on is the residue of your own learning over these past three/four years.
-You should immediately commence research on this question: In the context of achieving a degree in Behavioural Science, what is behavioural science, how do you know, and what difference does it make to you personally and to your world?
-Additional questions related to this are: What have your studies been all about, both within and beyond your BHS-specific courses?
+You should immediately commence research on this question: In the context of achieving a degree in Behavioural Science, what is behavioural science, how do you know, and what difference does it make to you personally and to your world?Additional questions related to this are: What have your studies been all about, both within and beyond your BHS-specific courses?
 What are the assumptions underlying this degree (and Ambrose) (i.e., what were you supposed to have learned?)?
 What have you actually learned?
 How have you learned it?
 Why did you come to choose this concentration or major?
 What did hope to achieve?
 How and why did you meet/not meet those expectations?
 What would you change?
 How did your learning impact your faith journey?
 What happens next?
 In short, how has your academic experience at Ambrose and in BHS intersected with your life story?
-Be sure to explicitly incorporate theories, concepts, and empirical data from your degree throughout your paper.
+Be sure to explicitly incorporate theories, concepts, reflection on high impact practices, such as practicum/independent research and empirical data from your degree throughout your paper.
 The length of this paper is 18-20 pages.
-Papers should be in Microsoft Word, double spaced, with 1" (2.54cm) margins on all sides, 12 point font, and APA formatting.
-Due to the confidential manner of this paper I prefer printed submissions.
-Please see the grading rubric below: Paper is due on April 7th.
+Papers should be in Microsoft Word, double spaced, with 1" (2.54cm) margins on all sides, 12 point font, and APA 7th edition formatting.
+Please see the grading rubric below: Paper is due on April 8th.

-2) Capstone Presentation (20%) - Sign-Up Sheet on Professor's Door
+2) Capstone Presentation (20%) - Signup.com